Drive sales on autopilot with ecommerce-focused features

 Best for payment-enabled forms on a budget

-However, you should know Ninja Forms only serves one function: to build forms on your website.
+However, you should know that Ninja Forms only serves one function: to build forms on your website.
 You won’t have access to other tools like advanced email automations, SMS functionality, or web push notifications.

 4. Contact Form 7